 As a beginner, you have to focus on providing top-notch customer service.
 By providing excellent property management services, you’re more likely to receive referrals from existing clients.

 6. Finding Qualified Tenants

-Begin by first establishing how your potential tenants search for rental units.Then focus on how you can capitalize on that method to get your prospects.
+Establish how your potential tenants search for rental units.
+Focus on how you can capitalize on that method to get your prospects.
 Check out this article for a list of websites you can use to find tenants.

 The lease agreement is the first document a judge will ask for when disputes between tenants and landlords arise.
 You can find state-specific lease agreement packages, a variety of screening services, and a free rental application at EZ Landlord Forms.

 7. Property Management

 One way to achieve this is to have an effective incentive program.
-According to research, results show that offering incentives to tenants can help reduce turn over and help keep residents happy.
+According to research, offering incentives to tenants can help reduce turn over and keep residents happy.
 As a property manager, you can offer incentives in the form of reward points for jobs and other good deeds by tenants.

 Since you’ll be dealing with repairs and maintenance on a regular basis, you’ll need to have several contractors.
 You can find competent yet affordable contractors through the contacts you made while starting your property management company.
 Strive to establish close, long-term relationships with high-quality contractors.

 Starting a property management company can be challenging.
 For the right kind of person, however, it can be an extremely rewarding career.
 Property management requires the ability to make decisions on the fly, as well as a love of working with people.

 If you need help marketing your property management company, don’t hesitate to contact us.
 We specialize in helping property management companies grow, and would love to speak with you about how we can help your business.